w3f/General-Grants-Program/grants/speculative/starlog.md

 without the requirement of an additional voting system nor a filtering system, which takes individual preferences into account.

 <img src="https://pact.online/dist/img/sbs.png" width="650px" alt="subscription-based system ">

-Since a slightly changed file (version) results in a completely new hash on IPFS but still might have the same metadata, it makes sense to store references to metadata objects to reduce the overall chain size.

 We believe that based on Substrate we will be able to improve the current prototype further.
 On the one hand, the combination of non-fungible tokens based on IPFS hashes seems to be a promising solution for